chengkuangan/pgwdemo/README.md

 ### Pre-Requisitions

 * You will need to have jq command line install on your PC.
-Please proceed to download and install from https://stedolan.github.io/jq/
+Please proceed to download and install from https://stedolan.github.io/jq/.
+Make sure the executable is configured at PATH variable and accessible from command line.
-* You should have Red Hat AMQ Streams Operator installed by your cluser-admin.
+* You should have Red Hat AMQ Streams Operator installed by your cluster-admin.
 For simplicity, install the operator for all namespaces.
 * You need to have access to Red Hat website to download [AMQ Streams OpenShift Installation and Example Files](https://access.redhat.com/jbossnetwork/restricted/listSoftware.html?downloadType=distributions&product=jboss.amq.streams)
-* You need to have already logon to OpenShift with a user.
+* You need logon to OpenShift with a user before running the installation secipt.
 Non-admin user is fine.

 ### Installation Steps

 1. Clone this repo into your local PC.

 2. Download the Red Hat [AMQ Streams OpenShift Installation and Example Files](https://access.redhat.com/jbossnetwork/restricted/listSoftware.html?downloadType=distributions&product=jboss.amq.streams).
-Unzip the downloaded files and copy the contents to the repo directory `kafka-resources`.
-It should be ended with 2 folders under this directory named `examples` and `install`.
+Extract the downloaded file and copy the contents to the repo directory `kafka-resources`.
+The result should be ended with 2 folders under this directory named `examples` and `install`.

 3. Edit `kafka-resources/examples/kafka/kafka-persistent.yaml` with the following changes.
 <br><br>Change the following with the kafka-cluster name that you prefer.